karthikc911/cinevibe/docs/TESTING.md

-# 🧪 CineMate Testing Guide
+# 🧪 CineVibe Testing Guide

-Complete guide for running unit tests, integration tests, and API tests for the CineMate application.
+Complete guide for running unit tests, integration tests, and API tests for the CineVibe application.

 ---